bcgov/platform-developer-docs/src/docs/database-and-api-management/postgres-how-to.md

 ---
-title: How To Deploy and Maintain a Postgres Database
+title: Using Postgres on OpenShift: Patroni and CrunchyDB

 slug: postgres-how-to

-description: Step-by-step guide for deploying and maintaining a high availability Postgres database in Openshift with Patroni and Crunchy
+description: Architecture and best practices for high availability Postgres databases in Openshift with Patroni and Crunchy

 keywords: database, data, OpenShift, high-availability, postgres, patroni, crunchydb, crunchy